mohnish82/mohnish82.github.io/_posts/2014-06-08-SSH-reverse-proxy.md

 title: SSH reverse proxy
 ---

 Discovered today that SSH reverse proxy option allows bypassing firewalls.
 It's helful in connecting to devices sitting behind a router with no port forwarding setup.
-So, let’s say I need to SSH into friends laptop, who has no port forwarding setup in his router.
+So, let’s say I need to SSH to my friend's laptop, who has no port forwarding setup in his router.
 I can ask him to SSH to my router using command:

 >    ssh -N 8000:localhost:22 root@MY-ROUTER-IP